-Most home internet routers provide a DHCP server, and the KPA1500 DHCP client should be normally be enabled to obtain an IP address from that DHCP server.
+Most home internet routers provide a DHCP server, and the KPA1500 DHCP client is normally enabled to obtain an IP address from that DHCP server.

 See https://en.wikipedia.org/wiki/Dynamic Host Configuration Protocol for a description of DHCP.